marlonmisra/advanced-lane-finding/README.md

 ### Introduction
 I previously worked on a [lane finding project](https://github.com/marlonmisra/lane-finding) where I built a simple pipeline that detects lanes on front-facing car video footage.
 The goal remains the same, but here I'm using more advanced techniques to make the model more robust.
-Robust in this context means that the pipeline should perform well in poorer lighting conditions, worse weather conditions, and is agnostic to the color of the lane lines.
+Robust means that the pipeline should perform well in poorer lighting conditions, worse weather conditions, and is agnostic to the color of the lane lines.
 Rather than just predict linear lane lines, this time I'll also predict the curvature of the lanes.

 The goals/steps I'll explain in depth are:
 * Applying distortion correction to raw camera images to remove the effects that lenses have on images.